-To participate in the imbalance settlement, the BRP needs to hold a bank account (also referred to as "settlement account") in an approved settlement bank, i.e. a bank which has been approved by eSett to be used in the imbalance settlement. eSett defines the criteria for approval of banks as settlement banks.
+To participate in the imbalance settlement, the BRPs and BSPs need to hold a bank account(s) in an approved settlement bank, i.e. a bank which has been approved by eSett to be used in the imbalance settlement. eSett defines the criteria for approval of banks as settlement banks.
 These criteria include requirements on credit rating as well as the ability to interchange required SWIFT messages with eSett's bank for execution of payments and balance reporting (see chapter 9.9).
 The settlement bank also needs to sign a Settlement Bank Agreement with eSett.
-The list of approved settlement banks is available in the Online Service.
-If a BRP wishes to use a bank which is not on the list of approved settlement banks, the BRP shall inform eSett and supply the contact details of a contact person at the bank, with whom the necessary process can be initiated to establish the settlement bank status, given that the bank meets the criteria.
+The list of approved settlement banks is available in the Online Service and in Public Data portal (opendata.esett.com).
+If a party wishes to use a bank which is not on the list of approved settlement banks, they shall inform eSett and supply the contact details of a contact person at the bank, with whom the necessary process can be initiated to establish the settlement bank status, given that the bank meets the criteria.